refinedev/refine/documentation/docs/tutorial/5-understanding-authprovider/1-create-authprovider.md

 -   If the Promise resolves, the user is authenticated and pages that require authentication will be accessible.

--   If the Promise rejects, the user is not authenticated and pages that require authentication will not be accessible.
+-   If the Promise rejects, the user is not authenticated and pages that require authentication will not be accessible and by default, the user will be redirected to the `/login` page.

 In the `login` method, we've saved the user data to the local storage when the user logs in.
 So, we'll check if the user data exists in the local storage to determine if the user is authenticated.